slorinc/dropwizard-ws/README.md

 in the extracted folder.
 To create the database issue the following command in the project root:

-  java -jar project-application\target\project-application-0.0.1-SNAPSHOT.jar db migrate project-application\configuration.yml
+  java -jar target\dropwizard-ws-0.0.1-SNAPSHOT.jar db migrate configuration.yml

 To start the project run one of the following commands in the project root:

-  java -jar project-application\target\project-application-0.0.1-SNAPSHOT.jar server project-application\configuration.yml
+  java -jar target\dropwizard-ws-0.0.1-SNAPSHOT.jar server configuration.yml

-  mvn clean compile exec:java -pl project-application
+  mvn clean compile exec:java

 Accessing the Web Services